 - Build tools to create the new Android App Bundle format.

 - Snapshots in the Android Emulator for fast start time.

 - An R8 optimiser for smaller download and install app code size.

 - An Energy Profiler to measure app impact on battery life.

 Since the Android Support Libraries are now part of Jetpack, we need to refactor the old ones to a new Android extension library whose namespace is androidx.
 This Canary version provides help for migrating an existing project into the new Library, while the Android Studio will automatically convert the project’s dependencies.

 So what does Android Jetpack mean for App Development?

-In conclusion, the developer community has grown dramatically the last couple of years and the latest news from Google I/O shows that they took this seriously.
-All of the new releases and libraries for Android are aiming on improving both the developer experience and the user interactions.
+In conclusion, the developer community has grown dramatically in the last couple of years.
+All of the new releases and libraries for Android are aimed at improving both the developer experience and user interactions.
 It is a very important investment which will increase developer productivity as well as all the other benefits listed above.
-By paying attention on the developers’ feedback, they have managed to make the process of building apps faster and easier.
 Android Jetpack for app development ultimately leads to smarter, user-friendly apps.
-Considering that the apps will now also be able to expand their usability into other devices besides smartphones and tablets, the most exciting part for the developer community will be the new opportunities which have been created and the introduction of a whole new area of development waiting to be explored!
+Apps will now also be able to expand their usability into other devices besides smartphones and tablets.
+This creates new opportunities to introduce a whole new area of development just waiting to be explored!